 The Inn at Woodstock Hill makes for a wonderful Connecticut vacation destination.

-Connecticut on a Budget at The Thrifty New England Traveler
+Budget Connecticut Travel Ideas from The Thrifty New England Traveler

 Connecticut Trip Planning Support

 Have a question about visiting Connecticut?
 Ask the experts for all your Connecticut trip planning needs!

 Connecticut is a great New England vacation choice for fall foliage, "awash in color from mountain top to shoreline.""Leaf Peeping" and Fall Festivals in Mystic Country